artetecha/remix-vanilla/README.md

 ## Goal

-The exercise was to reproduce the three-card layout found (as I write) on the [home page of the Canonical Blog](https://canonical.com/blog) to present the "featured articles" section.
+An exercise to reproduce a three-card layout to present a "featured articles" section.

-## Requirements

-The main requirement for this exercise was to make use of Canonical's very own [Vanilla Framework](https://vanillaframework.io/).

 ## Tech used